 School leaving certificates with grades and university transcripts of your current course of studies (if you are studying already) -- Upload one combined pdf scan max. size 5 MB.

-English language proof (IELTS, TOEFL or proof of English as medium of instruction)
+English language proof (IELTS minimum 6.0, TOEFL minimum 80 or proof of English as medium of instruction)

 CV (written in English and up-to-date)